Serotonin (5-hydroxytryptamine, 5-HT) is a chemical found in the human body.

 - Mood.
 It is most well know for its role in the brain where it plays a major part in mood, anxiety and happiness.
 Illicit mood-altering drugs such as Ecstasy and LSD cause a massive rise in serotonin levels.

 - Clotting.
 Its third major role is in the formation of blood clots.
 Serotonin is released by platelets when there is a wound, and the resulting vasoconstriction (narrowing of the tiny arteries - arterioles) reduces blood flow and aids the formation of blood clots.

 - Nausea.
 If you eat something that is toxic or irritating, more serotonin is produced in the gut to increase transit time and expel the irritant in diarrhea.
-This increase in blood serotonin levels also causes nausea by stimulating the nausea area in the brain.
+This decrease in blood serotonin levels also causes nausea by stimulating the nausea area in the brain.

 - Bone density.
 Studies have shown that a persistent high level of serotonin in the bones can lead to an increase in osteoporosis.2

 - Sexual function.
 Low serotonin levels in the intoxicated state are thought to contribute to the associated increase in libido, while those taking medication that increase serotonin levels are seen to have a reduction in libido and sexual function.3

 It is unknown precisely what causes depression.
 It is thought to be likely that an imbalance of neurotransmitters or hormones in the body can lead to the disorder.

 An association has been made between depression and serotonin, although scientists are unsure whether decreased levels of serotonin contribute to depression or depression causes a decrease in serotonin levels.

 Although it is possible to measure the level of serotonin in the bloodstream, via a serum serotonin level test, it is currently not possible to measure serotonin levels within the brain.
 Researchers do not know whether serotonin levels in the bloodstream reflect the serotonin levels in the brain.